peterhinch/micropython_remote/README.md

 Transmitter: copy the `tx` directory and contents to the target's filesystem.

 In each directory there is a file `get_pin.py`.
-This provides a convenient way to instantiate a `Pin` on Pyboard or ESP32.
+This provides a convenient way to instantiate a `Pin` on Pyboard, ESP32 or Raspberry Pi Pico.
 This may be modified for your own needs or ignored and replaced with your own code.

 There are no dependencies.